AAAD - Administrative Actions and Appeals Division

 COFHE - Consortium on Financing Higher Education

-Cohort Default Rate (CDR) - The percentage of federal student loan borrowers who default before the end of the fiscal year following the fiscal year in which they entered repayment on their loans.
+Cohort Default Rate (CDR) - The percentage of federal student loan borrowers who default within three years of entering repayment on their loans.

 Collection costs - Costs incurred in the collection of loans by the loan holder and charged to the borrower.

-College Goal Sunday (CGS) - A national program to help students complete the FAFSA and offered in Missouri through a partnership between the Missouri Department of Higher Education, the Missouri Association of Student Financial Aid Personnel (MASFAP), and the YMCA.
+College Goal Sunday (CGS) - A national program to help students complete the FAFSA and offered in Missouri through a partnership between the Missouri Department of Higher Education and the Missouri Association of Student Financial Aid Personnel (MASFAP).

 COMSHEBO - Council of Missouri State Higher Education Business Officers